 Since Juneau is not connected to a larger power grid, all the electricity consumed in our community must be generated locally.
-Over 98% of our power comes from renewable hydro generation, most of which comes from the Snettisham Hydroelectric Project.
+Our power comes from renewable hydro generation, most of which comes from the Snettisham Hydroelectric Project.
 The rest of our hydropower is generated at our Lake Dorothy, Annex Creek, Salmon Creek, and Gold Creek Hydroelectric Projects.

 But generating the power is only part of the process.
 The electricity then has to be delivered over transmission lines to power substations around town, and then distributed to the homes and businesses in the community.